Allocating Common-Value Goods: Introduction

+One economic implication, formalized in Proposition \ref{prop: exclusion at the bottom}, is that the optimal mechanism excludes low-belief agents from the market even when every agent is willing to receive the good.
+More specifically, even a designer who seeks to minimize the waste of, for example, organ-transplant opportunities or vaccine stocks may optimally exclude those who initially assign a low value to them, even when the market's average belief about the quality is high and sharing that information would induce anyone to accept the good.
+In classical revenue-maximization problems in mechanism design, such exclusion is standard because it helps reduce information rents.
+In our setting, however, this result is not obvious, since the designer always prefers to allocate the good.

-One economic insight, formalized in Proposition \ref{prop: exclusion at the bottom}, is that the optimal mechanism deliberately excludes the lowest private types, even when serving them would be socially efficient.
-Compared to standard auction problems, this is non-trivial in our setting because the designer always prefers to allocate the good.
-The intuition reflects a trade-off in managing learning opportunities: allocating to low types is feasible only when other agents' private information provides strong evidence of high quality, but doing so would induce more optimistic types to misreport in order to receive the good only when they are nearly certain of high quality.
-The designer therefore sacrifices such learning opportunities in order to allocate to high types with high probability.
+The intuition behind Proposition \ref{prop: exclusion at the bottom} lies in a trade-off in the management of incentives for manipulating information externalities.
+Under the participation constraint, allocating the good to low-belief types is feasible only when the private information of other agents provides sufficiently strong evidence of high quality to offset their pessimistic beliefs.
+Such a scheme, however, would induce more optimistic types to misreport downward in order to receive the good only when they are almost certain that its quality is high.
+To maintain a high allocation probability for high types, the designer therefore eliminates such manipulations.
+In the capital-raising environment discussed earlier, this result and its intuition suggest that a firm may optimally screen out low-confidence investors not because it wishes to limit participation, but because any scheme that incentivizes them to invest would undermine the information elicitation.

-Theorem \ref{thm: optimal mechanism log-concave} refines the structure of optimal mechanisms.
-When the signal distribution is log-concave and symmetric around the prior, the optimal mechanism collapses to a two-threshold structure: the lowest types are excluded, the middle types receive a constant allocation probability, and the highest types face no distortion and obtain the efficient allocation.
-Moreover, the optimal mechanism is deterministic: conditional on agents' reports, it allocates the good with probability either $0$ or $1$.
+Theorem \ref{thm: optimal mechanism} provides a general implication for how information externalities can be structured through allocation itself, while Theorems \ref{thm: optimal mechanism log-concave} and \ref{prop: large market} offer sharper characterizations of the structure of the optimal mechanism.
+When the signal distribution is log-concave, Theorem \ref{thm: optimal mechanism log-concave} shows that the optimal mechanism collapses to a two-threshold structure: the lowest types are excluded, the middle types receive a constant allocation, and the highest types face no distortion and obtain the efficient allocation.
+Theorem \ref{prop: large market} shows that, as the number of participants becomes large, a family of similar two-threshold mechanisms is asymptotically optimal under general distributions.
+Within this class, however, the highest types are always allocated the good.